Kepler's Dark Worlds: a Low Albedo for an Ensemble of Neptunian and Terran Exoplanets: Acknowledgments

 The posterior distribution of $\epsilon$ displays a non-uniform shape despite using a uniform prior.
 The complex interplay of this parameter with the other model parameters meant we did not have full conviction that this posterior was not simply a general artifact of null detections.
 To test this, we scrambled the Terran phase curve data randomly in phase, and then re-fitted using the same algorithm.
 These posteriors, shown as black dashed lines in Figure~\ref{fig:full-terran-corner}, reveal that indeed the $\epsilon$ posterior is an expected product of null detections and we give it little weight as a significant effect in what follows.

 We briefly highlight that the posteriors from the real data display a more defined peak at $A_{B} =0$ than the scrambled data.
 Since the real data must contain a genuine signal at some level (even if formally undetectable), it is more likely to be coherent than scrambled data, potentially explaining this observation.
+However, it is not exactly clear why the scrambled data and the real data do not produce identical posteriors, but it is also not obvious what level of difference should be interpreted as meaningful either.
+Nonetheless, it does not affect the final interpretation that there is no compelling case for a detection.

 As described in Section~\ref{sub:SDDR}, we computed the Bayes factor between the full model and a simpler black-planet model where we fix $A_B=0$.
 This reveals a slight preference for the simpler model than the more general case ($B_{\text{black:full}} = 3.35$), which is consistent with the result expected from a null result.